-Specify the settings for accessing the Docker API.
+Specify the settings for accessing the Docker Engine API from IntelliJ IDEA.
 For more information about using the Docker integration with IntelliJ IDEA, see Docker.

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in IntelliJ IDEA by default.
-If the relevant features are not available, make sure that you did not disable the plugin.
+If the relevant features aren't available, make sure that you didn't disable the plugin.